geomatsi/br2-external-collection/br2-external-connect/README.md

 $ time make
 ```

 Follow Buildroot instructions and write image to SDcard.
-Before booting device, mount SDcard and edit several files to make sure that WiFi connects on boot.
+Before booting device, mount SDcard and edit several files to make sure that WiFi or Ethernet connects on boot.

 For Orange Pi Zero board with `connect_orangepi_zero_defconfig` image:
 * `/var/lib/connman/eth_test1.config` to configure static IPv4 config or DHCP for wired access